miku/dvmapp/README.md

 ### Homepage

+On startup, make an inventory of media files (media/dvm-..) for images and videos.
+At template execution time, choose a random element.

+Random media and link to random read and write page (/r/080912 or /w/121708 ...).

 * an random animation
 * link to the details [write] page for the current animation
 * some stats and random sentences from stories